azkiflay/kubernetes/README.md

 - Tools and Interfaces: AWS CLI, **eksctl**, AWS CDK, Terraform, AWS Console, Helm
 - EKS AMI images

+## EKS Architecture
+While K8s is a container orchestrator, EKS is an orchestrator for K8s clusters.
+There are two planes in K8s: the control plane and the worker plane.
+In EKS, AWS manages the K8s control plane, which is composed of K8s and AWS components.
+These include the **controller manager**, **API server**, **scheduler**, and **etcd** database.
+In contrast, the worker plane is administered by an EKS user.
+The worker plane is created within an AWS virtual private cloud (VPC) network.
+To enable communication between the K8s control and worker planes, EKS utilizes AWS-managed VPC network.
+The control plane includes the following: </br>
+- **API Sever**: provides access gateway for all user and service requests from inside and outside the cluster.
+- **Controller Manager**: maintains the desired state of cluster objects through controllers for nodes, replica, endpoint, and so on.
+- **etcd**: datastore for key-value pairs and other metadata to keep EKS clusters in a desired state.
+- **Scheduler**: assigns workloads to nodes.
+The EKS worker plane includes the following: </br>
+- **VPC**: network infrastructure managed by the user to deploy worker plane resources.
+Worker nodes inside the VPC run the pods in the cluster.
+- **Cluster Security Group**: virtual firewall to control traffic between the control plane and worker plane.

 # Creating EKS Cluster
 EKS clusters can be created and managed using the AWS Console, AWS CLI, CloudFormation, **eksctl**, or Terraform.
 Terraform is an Infrastructure as Code (IaC) tool developed by HashiCorp.
 It is one of the widely used IaC tools to deploy and delete AWS infrastructure including EKS.
 In comparison to other options, using Terraform for EKS clusters has advantages.
 Firstly, Terraform provides **unified workflow** management if other AWS infrastructure components are deployed using Terraform.
 Secondly, Terraform enables **full lifecycle management** by creating, updating and deleting resources easily.
 Thirdly, Terraform determines resource dependency graphs before creating the EKS cluster.